eturkes/PIVOT-docker/README.md

 <!---
-PIVOT-docker - Docker container for the PIVOT transcriptomics platform Copyright (C) 2019  Emir Turkes
+PIVOT-docker - Community-developed Docker container for PIVOT transcriptomics Copyright (C) 2019  Emir Turkes

 This program is free software; you can redistribute it and/or